ethanniser/site/src/content/blog/translating-cpp-x-macros-to-zig-comptime.md

 I'm currently going through ['Building a Debugger' by Sy Brand](https://nostarch.com/building-a-debugger) but implementing it in [Zig](https://ziglang.org/) as opposed to the C++ the book is in.
 So far this has been a pretty enjoyable experience.

 In Chapter 5 of the book, we go through the process of defining a `RegisterInfo` data type representing information (name, size, type, memory location, etc.) for a given register.
-Then, instantating the ***125 instances*** of it needed to represent all of the registers on x86-64 \[1\].
+Then, instantating the **_125 instances_** of it needed to represent all of the registers on x86-64[^1].
 This obviously is no small feat, but through the power of metaprogramming a lot of the boilerplate can be cut down.

+[^1]: It's actually not even all of them- just the ones the book covers... man x86 is old and complex

 The book achieves this using the C/C++ preprocessor through a technichque called 'X-macros'.
 However in my Zig implementation I used one of Zig's selling point features: [comptime](https://ziglang.org/documentation/0.14.0/#comptime) to achieve the same result but in a much more elegant and maintainable way (imo).